grepmonkey/RepData_PeerAssessment1/PA1_template.md

 ## What is mean total number of steps taken per day?

-Calculate the total number of steps taken per day.
+Calculate the total number of steps taken per day:

 ```r